TRADITIONAL MOUNTAINEERING

 How do I "self-belay" my rappels?

-Use of an "upper belay" rope is traditional when a local peak is bagged by a climbing club group.
+Use of an "upper belay" rope is traditional when a local peak is bagged by a novice climbing club group.
 The weight and carry of the second rope is not a problem in this group situation.

-Watch out for rocks being kicked off by the person rappelling.
-A local Cascades Mountaineers Club Member, not wearing a helmet, received a severe and bloody bonk on the head from a small rock dislodged by the nervous rappeller.
-He was using the fireman's belay at the bottom of the traditional rappel to the north saddle off Oregon's Mt.
-Washington.
+A "fireman's belay" from the bottom is a possible alternative.
+A companion, standing below, adds friction by pulling down on the ends of the rappel rope.
+However, watch out for rocks being knocked off by the person rappelling.
+A local Cascades Mountaineers Club Member, not wearing a helmet, received a severe and bloody bonk on the head from a small rock dislodged by a nervous rappeller.
+He was using the fireman's belay at the bottom of the traditional rappel off Oregon's Mt.
+Washington, to the north side saddle.

 Slide the prussic knot down the rope with the lower edge of your feeling hand on the rappel rope, being careful to not let the knot tighten up.
 See below.